Youth Fishing Derby this Saturday

 “Our Youth Fishing Derby was a huge success last summer,” said Daniel Bettmann, recreation and events manager for the City of Council Bluffs in a press release.
 “We have doubled our capacity and ramped up our prize structure for the 2021 event.”

 This is a catch and release event.
-Each age group with have one hour and 15 minutes to make the "perfect catch."
+Each age group with have one hour and 15 minutes to catch the "perfect catch."

 “Fishing teaches kids perseverance, determination, and patience," Bettmann said.
 "The Youth Fishing Derby is a great way for kids in our community to unplug and connect with nature."